davenaylor/postie/readme.txt

 == CHANGELOG ==

 = 1.4.3 =
+* Removed get_user_by function to make compatible with wp 3.3 - now requires
+ 2.8+
 * TODO - fix corruption of rtf attachments
 * TODO - add port checking in tests
 * TODO - non-image uploads get ignored in content when using autogallery - see